History of Murano glass

-Ancient Rome, already received the power of Caesar, will spread the known glassmaking systems, as well as in Italy, where, thanks to the excellent sands of the Volturno river there are numerous workshops between Cuma and Literno, at Pozzuoli where glassmakers have their own neighborhood: the "clivus vitrearius", also in Aquileia, and in the same Urbe (in the year 14 of our era, at Porta Capena), in all the provinces of the Empire: Syria, or rather from Phoenicia where the blowing technique seems to be born, in Alexandria that even under the new rulers, will continue to be for a long time an important center of glass industry, to Gaul, Belgium, Spain, the Rhineland, where the glass in the second and third centuries of our era will rival with the Egyptian and Sidon, and even in Britain.
+Continuing our history of Murano glass, ancient Rome, already received the power of Caesar, will spread the known glassmaking systems, as well as in Italy, where, thanks to the excellent sands of the Volturno river there are numerous workshops between Cuma and Literno, at Pozzuoli where glassmakers have their own neighborhood: the "clivus vitrearius", also in Aquileia, and in the same Urbe (in the year 14 of our era, at Porta Capena), in all the provinces of the Empire: Syria, or rather from Phoenicia where the blowing technique seems to be born, in Alexandria that even under the new rulers, will continue to be for a long time an important center of glass industry, to Gaul, Belgium, Spain, the Rhineland, where the glass in the second and third centuries of our era will rival with the Egyptian and Sidon, and even in Britain.

 Although Pliny does not mention it, it is believed that the material for soliciting the melting would be used not only the "natron" of Egypt, Thrace and Macedonia, but also, and even since the time of Egyptian glass, the soda obtained from the ashes of some marine-marsh plants, including mainly "chenopodiacee" like "salsola" and "salicornia", hence the name "maritime" given to the glass manufactured with this ingredient, which are also all the glass calcium-sodium originating from the basin Mediterranean: Egyptian, Roman (Syrian and Rhine) and much later period, Venetians and Spaniards.